codewithT/HQ-ChatApp/README.md

 3. server started on port 4000.
 4. Connection to MongoDB:
    used mongoose to connect with mongodb.
-6. routes in authServer server:
+6. Api's in authServer server:
    * /users - signup page for entering details to email and password and these stored in mongodb database Mongodb schema designed in model/user.js. api request : https://localhost:4000/users